 Why make a false statement?

 We sympathise with the emotions felt in a family law dispute.
 Humans make risky decisions in stressful situations.
-Consider the psychological, strategic, and contextual factors.
-As emotional beings, we’re susceptible to many things.
-Here are some common reasons.
+There’s also the fact that family law can be adversarial.
+It’s hardly surprising that separated parents may seek to hurt each other.
+Here are some common reasons why people make misleading allegations.

 Gain Legal Advantage